geosolutions-it/MapStore2/docs/developer-guide/mapstore-projects.md

 The MapStore framework is linked as a git submodule in the MapStore2 project subfolder.

 **Note**: since MapStore is linked as a submodule, every project custom file should be created outside of it.
 This allows updating MapStore to a newer version easily, without conflicts.
-The general rule is: never add / update / modify files directly in the MapStore2 subfolder.
+The general rule is: **never add / update / modify files directly in the MapStore2 subfolder**.

 ## Standard Projects